-Terrestrial Time (TT) is a Time Standard designed for describing astronomical observations from Earth, that allows simple arithmetic to determine time intervals, precise to the millisecond level.
-Certain observations require that time precision, e.g., observations of moving planets and stars and observations of Pulsar pulses and glitches.
-The J2000.0, B1950.0, and B1900.0 are defined in terms of Terrestrial Time.
+Terrestrial time (TT) is a time standard (or type of time standard) defined for describing astronomical observations from Earth, that allows simple arithmetic to determine time intervals, precise to the millisecond level.
+Some astronomical observations require that precision, e.g., observations of moving planets and stars and observations of pulsar pulses and glitches.
+The J2000.0, B1950.0, and B1900.0 are defined in terms of terrestrial time.